spike0en/awesome-android-root/docs/android-root-guides/how-to-root-nothing-phone.md

 3. Add problematic apps to DenyList
 4. Clear app data for banking/payment apps
 5. Re-login and test functionality
+6. Alternatively refer to [this guide](https://github.com/yashaswee-exe/AndroidGuides/wiki/Fix-integrity-and-root-detection) for fixing integrity & root detection

 ---

 ## Success!
 Your Nothing Phone is Rooted

-**Congratulations!** Your Nothing Phone now has root access.
+**Congratulations!** Your Nothing / CMF by Nothing Phone now has root access.
 Here's what to do next:

 ### Immediate Next Steps
 1. **[Browse Root Apps](../android-root-apps/#root-apps)** - Discover 300+ curated applications